Where does your comic-book-drawing origin story begin?

 Basics before Batman.

-Figure and life-drawing classes are a great way to improve your command of human anatomy drawing — a skill that’s important when a script may require you to illustrate people flying, falling, running, or simply chatting.
-While comic art can feature figures with exaggerated physiques, like the classic art of Captain America co-creator Jack Kirby, nailing proportions is still essential, and it’s something hiring editors will scrutinize in your work.
+Figure and life-drawing classes are a great way to improve your command of human anatomy drawing — a skill that’s important when a script may require you to illustrate people flying, falling, running or simply chatting.
+While comic art can feature figures with exaggerated physiques, like the classic art of Captain America co-creator Jack Kirby, nailing proportions is still essential and it’s something hiring editors will scrutinise in your work.